 An unwanted smell coming from your drinking water is often the sign of bigger issues plaguing your tap or pipes.
 If you are noticing a fish smell in your water, this is likely due to naturally occurring organic material that has found its way into your water source.
 Often this smell does not signify the presence of a harmful contaminant, but it could indicate that your drinking water is not the cleanest and should be inspected to restore it to its purest state.

-A fishy smell can be caused by naturally occurring organic material in the earth like Barium or Cadmium metals. (source)
+- A fishy smell can be caused by some elements like Barium or Cadmium metals.

-You may notice an increase in smells like this during the summertime because algae blooms are more prevalent in lakes and water reservoirs when in direct sunlight and in warm water. (source)
+- You may notice an increase in smells like this during the summertime because algae blooms are more prevalent in lakes and water reservoirs when in direct sunlight and in warm water.